 Inquiry

-Via our core team of neurodivergent educators and our extended global network we can delivery professional education in all time zones, and we have the capacity to support large numbers of learners in parallel.
+Via our core team of neurodivergent educators and our extended global network we can deliver professional education in all time zones, and we have the capacity to support large numbers of learners in parallel.

 In collaboration with the Design Justice Network and the Autistic Collaboration Trust we develop the intersectional creative thinking practices required to address the biggest issues facing coming generations.
 We invite you to discover deeper forms of collaboration.
 Creating and maintaining a culturally and psychologically safe environment is fundamental for the flourishing of all staff.